-The Information Services Department (IS) provides direct support for all operating departments involved in appraisal functions, customer service, exemption administration and the Appraisal Review Board support activities.
+The Information Services Division (IS) provides direct support for all appraisal functions, collections, customer service, exemption administration, records, and the Appraisal Review Board.
 Server data is also utilized to fulfill all the reporting requirements for the taxing units and the State Comptroller's Property Tax Assistance Division.